rabbitmq/jepsen/README.md

 docker exec -it jepsen-control bash
 ```

-Inside the control container, `cd` into the test directory and list the test aavailable options:
+Inside the control container, `cd` into the test directory and list the test available options:

 ```